Getting to know Jessica Cohen, Support Team Lead

 Between overseeing live chat and email channels, ensuring high-quality solutions are met in a timely matter, assisting with deep diving into analytics requests, providing feedback to Product and R&D based on recent ticket trends… it definitely keeps you on your toes.
 Especially when you layer in trying to decide on what to order for lunch on a given day for 10 employees — it keeps you on your toes and close to the espresso machine.

 I started in Customer Success as a content developer, where my main responsibility was to help perfect the understanding of Dynamic Yield’s many tools by transferring our offline knowledge articles into an online platform (known today as our support site).
-I also worked closely with the Customer Success Managers (CSMs) on training sessions that would help onboard clients and wrote our internal release notes for new product and feature launches.
+I also worked closely with the Customer Success Managers (CSMs) on training sessions that would help clients onboard personalization technology and wrote our internal release notes for new product and feature launches.

 From there, taking into account my previous experience, I moved to marketing and helped to further brand the support site.
 I also assisted in developing marketing materials and led webinars.